naeemAbdul-Aziz/discreetkit/SYSTEM_DESIGN.md

     *   This flow uses a prompt that is heavily augmented with a **Knowledge Base** (`src/ai/knowledge.ts`) containing official information about DiscreetKit's products, policies, and process.
     *   This "Retrieval-Augmented Generation" (RAG) approach ensures the AI provides answers based on factual data, not external knowledge, preventing hallucinations.
     *   The `handleChat` server action provides the secure interface for the frontend to access this flow.

+#### AI Configuration

+- Ensure `GOOGLE_GENAI_API_KEY` is configured for the `@genkit-ai/googleai` plugin (see `src/ai/genkit.ts`).
+- During development or when the API key is unavailable, the app currently uses a temporary fallback (`src/ai/flows/answer-questions-fallback.ts`) wired in `src/lib/actions.ts`.
+You can switch to the full Genkit flow by importing from `src/ai/flows/answer-questions` once the environment is ready.

 ### 3.7.
 SMS Notifications (Arkesel)